saleel/react-native-super-grid/README.md

 Instead of passing an itemPerRow argument, you pass ```itemWidth``` and each item will be rendered with a width equal to or more than (to fill the screen) the given width.

-Internally, this component use the native [ListView](https://facebook.github.io/react-native/docs/listview.html).
+Internally, this component uses the native [ListView](https://facebook.github.io/react-native/docs/listview.html).

 ### Installing